tryin2bdeveloper/Devops_Group5/usecases/usecase-16.md

 ### CHARACTERISTIC INFORMATION
 ## Goal in Context
 As an analyst, I need to generate a report that lists countries in the world at ranked by the top 1 population cities in United  stat.
-So that I can to support the organization's financial population data analysis.
+So that I can to support the organization's population data analysis.

 ## Scope
 Applicable for smaller organizations.